mohamedalibaccouche02/mohamedalibaccouche02/README.md

 - 👋 Hi, I’m @mohamedalibaccouche02
-- IOT Student
+- Computer Ingeneering Student
-- MERN developper
+- Full Stack Developper
-- NEW in AI and machine learning
+- Graduated with a Bachelor's degree in Embedded Systemes and IOT

 - 📫 How to reach me mohamedalibaccouche02@gmail.com